denis-zavgorodny/cssclear/README.md

-# CSSClean
+# CSSClear

-CSSClean is a tool for removing unused CSS code from your code base.
-It like UnCSS, but more usable for non-static sites with huge stylesheets.
+CSSClear is a tool for removing unused CSS code from your code base.
+It like [UnCSS](https://github.com/uncss/uncss), but more usable for non-static sites with huge stylesheets.

 ## Installation